VPC Network Architecture

-A VPC is a logically private and isolated network hosted inside CloudHub.
-You can connect your private intranet to your CloudHub VPC as if they were all part of a single, private network.
+An Anypoint VPC is a logically private and isolated network hosted inside CloudHub.
+You can connect your private intranet to your Anypoint VPC as if they were all part of a single, private network.

-The VPC configuration exposes the DNS record "mule-worker-internal-<app-name>.cloudhub.io".
-This is a DNS A record which includes the IP addresses of all your workers.
-This DNS record cannot be accessed from outside your VPC.
+mule-worker-internal-<app-name>.cloudhub.io.
+This is a DNS A record, which includes the IP addresses of all your workers.
+This DNS record cannot be accessed from outside your Anypoint VPC.

-Each VPC allows you to configure firewall rules to check inbound connections directly to your workers.
+Each Anypoint VPC allows you to configure firewall rules to check inbound connections directly to your workers.

-Four firewall rules are created by default: 2 rules allowing your private address space through ports 8091 and 8092, and 2 rules that whitelist external requests proxied by CloudHub’s shared load balancer through ports 8081 and 8092.
+Four firewall rules are created by default—two rules that allow your private address space to connect through ports 8091 and 8092, and two rules that allow external requests proxied by CloudHub’s shared load balancer through ports 8081 and 8082.

-All traffic that is not whitelisted in a firewall rule, is blocked by default.
+All traffic that is not allowed in a firewall rule is blocked by default.

-This service allows you to provide custom certificates and optionally enforce two-way SSL client authentication, and configure proxy rules that map your applications to custom domains, enabling you to for example host everything under a single vanity domain.
+You can configure a dedicated load balancer inside your VPC, which allows you to provide custom certificates and optionally enforce two-way SSL client authentication.
+If you configure proxy rules that map your applications to custom domains, you can, for example, host everything under a single vanity domain.

-A CloudHub Dedicated Load Balancer is assigned to a particular VPC.
-The dedicated load balancer then routes traffic to that particular VPC within the particular service region of the VPC.
+A CloudHub dedicated load balancer is assigned to a particular Anypoint VPC.
+The dedicated load balancer then routes traffic to that particular Anypoint VPC within the particular service region of the VPC.

-Additionally a CloudHub Dedicated Load Balancer has an internal domain name to be used by applications and clients within the VPC.
-The structure is "internal-<lb-name>.lb.anypointdns.net".
+Additionally, a CloudHub dedicated load balancer has an internal domain name to be used by applications and clients within the Anypoint VPC.
+The structure is